 Press and hold down the Home and sleep/wake button together at the same time.
 Keep holding it until you don't see the Apple logo on your iPhone screen.

 Press and hold down the Sleep/Wake and volume down button together.
 Release both the buttons when you see the Apple logo on your iPhone display.

 On iPhone 8 or 8 Plus/ iPhone X:

 First, you need to press and release the Volume up button quickly.
 Then, press and release the Volume down button quickly.
 Finally, hold down the side button until the Apple logo does not appear on your iPhone screen.

 Once the restart process is done, again do the iCloud backup process, and check if now error comes or not.
 Most probably, a restart will certainly fix the error.

-If all above-mentioned solutions are not able to resolve "some files were unavailable during the last backup error", then try to delete the current iCloud backup and then, again try to create it.
+If all the above-mentioned solutions are not able to resolve "some files were unavailable during the last backup error", then try to delete the current iCloud backup and then, again try to create it.
 This solution works for several iPhone users who have already gone through this error and you can give it try.
-Sometimes, on your iCloud storage, some files can be corrupted which cause you to encounter this annoying error during the process.
+Sometimes, on your iCloud storage, some files can be corrupted which causes you to encounter this annoying error during the process.
 You can easily delete the last iCloud backup from your iPhone without relying on any third-party tool.

 Another reason why you can face this error is a software update.
-If your iPhone got a next iOS version, but you have not updated your iPhone, then it can also be the reason.
+If your iPhone got the next iOS version, but you have not updated your iPhone, then it can also be the reason.
 So, you need to install the latest software on your iPhone.
 To download the latest software, first, you need to check whether you got the next update or not.
 Moreover, by installing the next iOS version, even the minor bug issues on your iPhone get resolved.